NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate-android.md

 ### Command Limitations

 * You can run this command for one virtual device at a time.
-To test your app on multiple Android virtual devices, run `$ tns emulate android --avd <Name>` or `$ tns emulate android --geny <GenyName>` for each virtual device.
+To test your app on multiple Android virtual devices, run `$ tns emulate android --device <Name>` or `$ tns emulate android --geny <GenyName>` for each virtual device.
 * When the `--release` flag is set, you must also specify all `--key-store-*` options.

 ### Related Commands